biography

 Feng Shui "dragon" on the siteplan Jackson House, Jylland, Denmark

-The Jackson House is an architectural design commission I accepted while living in Copenhagen, Denmark.
-The clients bought a large property that had for twenty years been the "World University," a live-in school of adult education.
+The Jackson House is an architectural design commission I created while I lived in Copenhagen, Denmark.
+The clients owned a large property that had for twenty years been the "World University," a live-in school of adult education.
 The existing building was a typical L-shaped Danish farm building.
 What is most unique and spectacular about the site is that it is adjacent to an ancient historical site with eight 5000-year-old megalithic burial mounds.
 (These mounds and their geometry can be seen on this partial plan of the site, which I symbolized by the earth dragon.)
 The solution was a stone and wood house with a crystal glass greenhouse that refracted the energy of the mounds, which was unique and satisfied the clients.

 Bua Gua (1976)